louisgiac/chinese-discord-bot/README.md

 # Chinese Discord Bot

-A discord bot that can convert pinyins to characters and vice versa, get character's definition and drawing gif.
+A discord bot that can convert pinyins to characters and vice versa, get character's traditional / simplified equivalent, definition and drawing gif.

+There is also some multiple character words.
+Refer to [CC-CEDICT](dictionary/cedict_ts.u8) for the complete list.

 ## Usage
 You need first to install dependencies :